kaiqiong/sparseSOMNiBUS_simu/README.md

 # sparseSOMNiBUS_simu

-This repository contains the simulation code for the manuscript:
+This repository contains the simulation code for the paper:
 **“A novel high-dimensional model for identifying regional DNA methylation QTLs.”**

 ## 📁 Folder Structure